Neglected tropical diseases: Onchocerciasis

 Onchocerciasis is also known as river blindness.
 There are 20.9 million people infected, and prevalence is higher in rural areas.
 Over 99 percent of cases are in sub-Saharan Africa.
 It causes blindness, skin rashes, lesions, intense itching, and skin depigmentation.
-It is a vector-borne disease, caused by blackflies infected with filarial worms.
+It is a vector-borne disease, caused by blackflies infected with the filarial nematode Onchocerca volvulus.

 It can be treated with ivermectin and prevented by insecticide spraying or preventative dosing with ivermectin.